controlplaneio-fluxcd/distribution/docs/operator/monitoring.md

 the Flux distribution details, reconcilers statistics, cluster sync status and more.

-The report is generated as a custom resource of kind `FluxReport`, named `flux`, located in the same namespace where the operator the running.
+The report is generated as a custom resource of kind `FluxReport`, named `flux`, located in the same namespace where the operator is running.

 To view the report in YAML format run: